 During the waning moments of a game that year, Graham was summoned from the bench, for the first time, to replace George Browne in right field.
-With his team up to bat and two outs in the top of the ninth inning, Graham strode into the on-deck circle, confidently awaiting a chance to hit in the big leagues for the first time.
-But Claude Elliot flied out, ending the inning.
+With his team up to bat and two outs in the top of the ninth inning Graham strode into the on-deck circle, confidently awaiting a chance to hit in the big leagues for the first time.
+But Claude Elliot flied out.
+The game was over.

-He’d never play in another Major League game.
+Graham never played in another Major League game.

-Almost 34 years after “Doc” Graham — as he was affectionately known in Chisholm, Minnesota, where he practiced medicine for 50 years after walking away from baseball — made his only appearance in a Major League game, another player was writing a similar script, except his was not a story magnified in a book or immortalized through cinema.
+Almost 34 years after “Doc” Graham — as he was affectionately called in his Chisholm, Minnesota, neighborhood where he practiced medicine for 50 years after walking away from baseball — made his only appearance in a Major League game, another player was writing a similar script, except his was not a story magnified in a book or immortalized through cinema.

 Harry O’Neill was a highly-touted three-sport athlete coming out of Gettysburg College in 1939.
 On the day of his graduation, the Philadelphia Athletics — and Hall-of-Fame manager, Connie Mack — came calling, inking the 6-foot-3, 205-pound star catcher to a contract that paid him $200 a month.

-O’Neill would spend that season as the team’s third-string backstop, never sniffing the prospect of Major League action while relegated to warming up pitchers in the role of bullpen catcher.
+O’Neill would spend that season as the team’s third-string backstop, a role that relegated to him to warming up pitchers in the bullpen while never sniffing the prospect of Major League action.

-Like Graham, O’Neill was not afforded the chance to dig his cleats into the pristine dirt of a Major League Baseball batter’s box.
+After entering the game as a defensive substitute, O’Neill, like Graham, would spent the next two innings without being afforded the chance to dig his cleats into the pristine dirt of a Major League Baseball batter’s box.

-But unlike Graham’s universally respected leap into the world of medicine, O’Neill’s life after baseball would take him on an entirely different path, to distant corners of the world and islands most Americans — at the time — had never even heard of.
+But unlike Graham’s universally respected leap into the world of medicine, O’Neill’s life after baseball would take him to distant corners of the world — to islands most Americans at the time had never heard of.

-He was bouncing between high school coaching gigs, playing semi-professional basketball and football, and last-ditch attempts at clawing his way back into Major League Baseball when the Japanese stunned the world by launching a vicious attack on Pearl Harbor on Dec.
+O’Neill was bouncing between high school coaching gigs, playing semi-professional basketball and football, and making last-ditch attempts at clawing his way back into Major League Baseball when the Japanese stunned the world by launching a vicious attack on Pearl Harbor on Dec.
 7, 1941.

 Like many Americans, O’Neill responded by volunteering to fight.
-And less than a year later, he was wrapping up Marine Corps basic training, donning the Eagle, Globe and Anchor and heading off to Quantico, Virginia, to become an officer.
+Within a year of the attack, he was wrapping up Marine Corps basic training, donning the Eagle, Globe and Anchor and heading off to Quantico, Virginia, to become an officer.